InstantSync is designed for webmasters and network professionals

 exact point of the failure, rather than starting from the beginning

 of the file each time.
 When reaching the maximum limit for retries,

 you can be notified via log files and email notifications (more

 logging with auto-rotate schemes

 You can generate up to four different log files for each run of

 the sync task.
-The log files are: Transfer history log (shared summary
+The log files are: Transfer history log (a shared

-log file for all sync tasks), FTP command log, list of files transferred
+summary log file for all sync tasks), FTP command log, a log listing

-so you can e.g. set up log file to be rotated when its size reaches
+For example, you can set it up so that a log file is rotated when